calculquebec/cq-formation-cip201/doc/en/index.rst

 The workshop begins with a review of the **task scheduler**. :doc:`What is it for <slurm/intro>`?
-What are the main :doc:`commands <slurm/commands>` to submit, show, cancel and analyse compute jobs?
+What are the main :doc:`commands <slurm/commands>` to submit, show, cancel, and analyse compute jobs?
 How do we write the :doc:`job scripts <slurm/scripts>` that drive these computations?
 In addition to refreshing your knowledge from the previous workshop, this section will serve as a reference during the exercises.